Home Page | Cemeteries | Battles | Descendants | Find A Soldier | Towns | Units | Site Map

 We are permitted to copy the following letter from a member of Company G, 3d Regiment

-BALTIMORE: July 26,
+BALTIMORE: JULY 26,

 As I have some spare time before leaving Baltimore, I will improve it by writing a few lines home.
 I am very tired having had but little rest since we left St. Johnsbury.
 You have no idea what a reception we met with on our way.
-All along the route until after we were out of Pennsylvania, and in many places since the people were not only out at all the stations in large numbers but at every house we passed they were out cheering.
+All along the route until after we were out of Pennsylvania, and in many places since, the people were not only out at all the stations in large numbers, but at every house we passed they were out cheering.

 We stopped at Bellows Falls and had refreshments served out to us, and also at Brattleboro.
 God Bless the Brattleboro people.
 They will ever be remembered by the men of the Vermont 3d Regiment.
 They not only gave us all we could possibly eat there but filled our haversacks, and with a "Good-bye --- God Bless you, and bring you safely home." we left.
 Such demonstration can but be remembered.

 We stopped at Springfield, Mass., and had more refreshments and words of good cheer.
 Arrived at Hartford, Conn.
 At 8 P.M.; stopped but a few minutes, and then proceeded to new haven.
-Took the boat (Elm City), at New Haven at 11 P.M., but did not get started ‘till 2 o'clock the next morning --- Slept but very little as everything was all bustle and confusion.
-We arrived at Jersey City at 6 A.M. and left at 4 P.M., arriving at Philadelphia at 10 P.M., and there we were the guests of the Union people of the city.
-We were met and escorted to a large tent, on which was printed in large letters "Hot Coffee and REFRESHMENTS free for the UNION VOLUNTEERS.
+Took the boat (Elm City), at New Haven at 11P.M, but did not get started ‘till 2 o'clock the next morning --- Slept but very little as everything was was all bustle and confusion.
+We arrived at Jersey City at 6 A.M. and left at 4 P.M., arriving at Philadelphia at 10 P.M., and there we were the gusts of the Union people of the city.
+We were met and escorted to a large tent, on which was printed in large letters "Hot Coffee and REFRESHMENTS free for the UNIO VOLUNTEERS.
 Can never forget them.